Have you heard of SUP Yoga, the latest trend in the yoga world? Wonder what it’s all about? Do you feel like adding a bit of fun to your practice?

 SUP yoga has become a great alternative for yogis who want to incorporate more outdoor activities into their daily schedule.

-Practicing on the water is not only very rewarding for your body, but also for your mind.
+Practising yoga on water is not only very rewarding for your body, but also for your mind.
 You learn to observe your thoughts and quieten the noise in your head.

 The practice is a great stress-reliever and really is a lot of fun, all at the same time.
-What more beautiful way to release tension and negative energy, than meditation or a few Surya Namaskaras (Sun Salutations) on the water during a beautiful sunrise or sunset!
+What more beautiful way to release tension and negative energy, than meditation or a few Surya Namaskaras (Sun Salutations) during a beautiful sunrise or sunset!

 As you can see, SUP yoga has entered the yoga world and it seems to be sticking around.
 Given all the amazing benefits it provides for the practitioner, I have no doubt this form of yoga will only attract more yogis.